TinManTex/MockFox/ReadMe.txt

 Files in this project:
 /MockFoxLua/
 	The majority of the mgstpp.exe lua facing modules mocked out, mostly empty functions and enum values, but enough to stop lua from complaining when reading the files.
+/MockFoxLua/<game id>/
+	Output of IHTeardown
+	Only tpp has actually been tested running mockfox /MockFoxLua/loadLDT.lua - for loading mockfox through Lua Development Tools, loads loadMockFox /MockFoxLua/loadMockFox.lua - loaded by other hosts to actualy load MockFox - /MockFoxLua/<game id>/

+/MGS_TPP/
+	IHTearDown and supporting file for generating the mock modules, and some other analysis dumps.
+	See header of IHTearDown.lua for more notes.

 /Unity/
 MockFoxManager.cs - unity script component that uses MoonSharp to load MockFoxLua and the mgstpp lua scripts.